-Consolidated 2010 \$'000 RAA of SA 2009 \$'000
+Consolidated 2011 \$'000 Consolidated 2010 \$'000

-Opening net book amount - -
+Opening net book amount 58,041 -

-Acquisition of RAAI 58,201
+Acquisition of RAAI 58,041

-Closing net book amount 58,201
+Closing net book amount 58,041 58,041

 (b) Description of the Group's goodwill

 After initial recognition, goodwill acquired in a business combination is measured at cost less any accumulated impairment losses.
 Goodwill is not amortised but is subject to impairment testing on an annual basis or whenever there is an indication of impairment (refer to section (d) of this note).